Language & Culture

 The First Nations Language Teacher Mentor Apprentice Program (FNLTMAP) is designed to increase the fluency of staff who work in First Nation schools by providing opportunities for one-on-one language practice with a language Mentor (a fluent or proficient speaker, identified by the community as an appropriate Mentor).

-First Nation schools can learn more about this program and the application process on the First Nation Schools Portal.
+First Nation schools can learn more about this program and the application process by contacting us.

 First Nations Language Fluency Degree